- Optimizely X Full Stack

 Audience integrations help you target your Optimizely experiments to segments of users that are identified in a third-party data management platform (DMP) like Adobe Audience Manager.

-In Optimizely, you can target your test to users by values for the attributes that you've set up in your project.
+In Optimizely, you can target your experiment to users by values for the attributes that you've set up in your project.
 Add the audience attributes that you'll target to your Optimizely project before passing them to Optimizely in your code.

 After you create the attributes within Optimizely, you can pass your DMP's attributes to our activate(), track(), and variable getter method under the attributes argument.
 We don’t currently offer integrations to handle this audience targeting automatically.